bluenote-1577/phase-doc/docs/source/usage.rst

 Mandatory inputs
 -------

 *   ``-b sorted-and-indexed.bam``: **Sorted** and **indexed** bam file (i.e. samtools sort, samtools index).
 Can be either paired-end short reads or long-reads.
 We assume one primary alignment per read, unique read names, and use MAPQs.
-Mainly tested with minimap2, but standard read aligners should be fine (i.e. one primary aligment per read, supplementary flags, reasonable 0-60 MAPQs).
+Mainly tested with minimap2, but standard read aligners should be fine (i.e. one primary alignment per read, supplementary flags, reasonable 0-60 MAPQs).

 *   ``-v vcf-with-header.vcf``: VCF with header info and SNPs.
 Only SNPs are considered in the vcf.
 Works with gzipped, bgzipped vcfs as well.